 The term “Dark Age”, as Scott argues like Pirenne before him, actually is appropriate, but the period starts later — in the seventh century, not the fifth — and the culprits are the Arabs.
 Almost by definition, the Dark Age covers the 300-year stretch of barren archaeology that begins after the Persian War followed by the Islamic invasions: the early seventh to the early tenth centuries.
 Jihad brought the darkness, not the Germanic rulers.

 Those “Missing” Centuries

-This is something Scott keeps returning to, and it’s the most unnerving part of the book.
+This is something Scott keeps returning to.
 Between the early seventh and early tenth centuries, there is almost a complete absence of archaeology in both Europe and the Islamic world.
 How can society have produced virtually nothing — either pottery, coins, or artifacts of any kind — for three centuries?
-This problem has become so acute and embarrassing that only crazy explanations are offered:
+This problem has become acute and embarrassing that only crazy explanations are offered:

 (1) Some natural or cosmic catastrophe destroyed huge portions of the populations sometime in the seventh century.

 The problem, as Scott points out, is that no plagues, earthquakes, floods are mentioned in any surviving documents, and (even more importantly) the archaeological record shows no layer of destructive sediment between the seventh and tenth centuries.
 Just the opposite: the early seventh century material lies directly underneath that of the mid-tenth, and appears to be culturally closely related to the latter.
 This has prompted the even more extreme theory that —